Particular/docs.particular.net/nservicebus/transactional-session/index.md

 However, there are scenarios where this approach is not feasible:

 * Existing applications that want to introduce messaging already have quite some logic in controllers.
 Moving all that logic into dedicated message handlers requires significant effort, and might not be feasible from day one.
-* Existing logic in the controller might assume certain side effects to occur within the scope of the request (for example validation, notifications or error-handling) and not yet ready to fully embrace the asynchronous and fire&forget nature of offloading the work into message handlers.
+* Existing logic in the controller may assume specific side effects to occur within the scope of the request, e.g., validation, notifications, or error handling.
+The logic may, therefore, not be ready to fully embrace the asynchronous and fire&forget nature of offloading work into message handlers.
 * There may be other scenarios in which it's not feasible to delay the database operation.

 The `TransactionalSession` feature solves this problem for messages sent/published outside the context of a message handler when combined with the [Outbox](/nservicebus/outbox) feature.